ALL POSTS

 Bonus: check your homepage The most common redirect chain on the internet: http://yoursite.com → https://yoursite.com → https://www.yoursite.com

 If your homepage requires two hops to reach the canonical version, fix that first.
-It affects every single page on your site.
+Since every page on your site links back to the homepage implicitly, this chain affects your entire site's authority flow.